shreyaj1212/COM70-Blockchain-Project/README.md

 <h2>index.js</h2>
 This is where all of the API work is located.
 There are routes to
-1. get the homepage
+1. get the homepage <br>
-2. view all the users (displayed on homepage)
+2. view all the users (displayed on homepage) <br>
-3. add users to the simulation
+3. add users to the simulation <br>
-4. make new transactions between users in the simulation
+4. make new transactions between users in the simulation <br>
-5. view the current blockchain based off of the transactions added in the simulation
+5. view the current blockchain based off of the transactions added in the simulation <br>
-6. update a user's wealth
+6. update a user's wealth <br>

 public folder - includes index.html and style.css